Editor-In-Chief

 Get to know our professional team and their passionate creativity at QCEGPro.com

-Born in Tokyo, Keiko began performing at the tender age of three and made her first television appearance at five.
-After graduating from the Toho Musical Academy, she refined her craft in Italy and later at the Harry Field Music School in the United States, immersing herself in jazz piano and vocal performance.
-Her illustrious career spans more than thirty countries — including Italy, Sweden, China, Poland, Germany, England, Hong Kong, and Egypt — earning her distinguished accolades such as the Jazz Audio Prize, the Jazz Critics Award, and the North Star Medal from the Swedish Royal Academy.
+Her journey began in Tokyo, where she was performing by the age of three and appearing on television at five.
+After graduating from the Toho Musical Academy, she refined her artistry in Italy and later at the Harry Field Music School in the United States, immersing herself in jazz piano and vocal performance.
+Today, her career spans more than thirty countries — from Sweden to Germany, China to Egypt — and along the way, she has earned honours including the Jazz Audio Prize, the Jazz Critics Award, and the prestigious North Star Medal from the Swedish Royal Academy.

-In recent years, Keiko has devoted herself to music education, founding initiatives such as the Keiko Piano Festival for Children in Ho Chi Minh City, inspiring young musicians to embrace creativity and pursue their dreams.
-For her, improvisation is more than a musical technique — it is a philosophy of life.
+Yet Börjeson’s legacy is not founded on recognition alone.
+Deeply committed to education, she established the Keiko Piano Festival for Children in Ho Chi Minh City, inspiring young musicians to create without fear.
+For her, improvisation is not merely a technique but a philosophy.
 “All life is improvisation.
-There is no time for rehearsals,” she reflects.
+There is no time for rehearsals,” she says — a mantra that defines both her music and her being.

 — SUNA MOYA